kiboko-labs/etl/README.md

 Documentation and examples
 --------------------------

-Check [Documentaiton page](docs/index.md) to get more information about how to use this ETL component.
+Check [Documentation page](docs/index.md) to get more information about how to use this ETL component.